logaretm/vee-validate/docs/content/guide/overview.md

 # Overview

-Form validation is one of the most difficult subjects in frontend, not only you have to deal with ensuring correct values are submitted, you must also make sure to provide a pleasant UX for your users and we also have to deal with accessibility and making sure our forms are inclusive and usable for all types of our users.
+Form validation is a difficult subject in frontend, not only you have to deal with ensuring correct values are submitted, you also should provide a pleasant UX for your users.

-Doing form validation by hand is painful and is a lot of work and you won't probably cover all your needs if you decide to build your own.
+Doing form validation by hand is a lot of work and you won't probably cover all your needs if you decide to build your own.

 **The time you spend working on a custom form validation solution is better spent building your application logic**.